MonashDataFluency/r-intro-2/docs/summarizing.md

       70.34005  67.43185
 ```

-This can actually be considered a paired sample t-test.
-We can specify `paired=TRUE` to `t.test` to perform a paired sample t-test (check this by looking at the help page with `?t.test`).
+Statistical routines often have many ways to tweak the details of their operation.
+These are specified by further arguments to the function call, to override the default behaviour.
+By default, `t.test` performs an unpaired t-test, but these are repeated observations of the same countries.
+We can specify `paired=TRUE` to `t.test` to perform a paired sample t-test and gain some statistical power.
+Check this by looking at the help page with `?t.test`.

 It's important to first check that both data frames are in the same order.

 ```r